hashicorp/packer/website/source/docs/builders/parallels-iso.html.md

     image file is small initially and grows in size as you add data to it, and `plain` (plain disk) that the image file has a fixed size from the moment it is created (i.e the space is allocated for the drive fully).
-Plain disks perform faster than expanding disks.
+Plain disks perform faster than expanding disks. `skip_compaction` will be set to true automatically for plain disks.

 -   `floppy_files` (array of strings) - A list of files to place onto a floppy disk that is attached when the VM is booted.
 This is most useful for